 - Take L-theanine with your caffeine which will help smooth out the cortisol response in your body.

-- Consider alternative caffeine sources like matcha green tea, yerba mate and black tea.
+- Consider alternative caffeine sources like macha green tea, yerba mate and black tea.

 - Stop drinking caffeine after 2 pm to improve your sleep at night.